 Hair and scalp can benefit from something as simple as adding essential oil to store bought shampoo and conditioner.
 Add orange, sandalwood, or rosewood essential oil if hair is dry.
 Add peppermint or lemon grass essential oil if hair is oily.
 Add lavender, chamomile, rosemary, or rose essential oil if hair is normal.
 When treating dandruff use vinegar and water with carrot seed, geranium, juniper, tea tree, cedarwood, or sage essential oil as a final rinse.

 For increased shine with blonde hair add chamomile to shampoo and conditioner.
 For gorgeous brunette hair, use rosemary, sage, cloves, lavender, mint, or marjoram essential oil.
 On red hair, try clove essential oil.
-Use approximately one half teaspoon of essential oil to every eight ounces of shampoo.
+Use approximately one quarter teaspoon of essential oil to every 12 ounces of shampoo.

+Homemade natural room sprays are a breeze to make.
 Use a pint size spray bottle with fine misting nozzle.
-Add a teaspoon of favorite essential oil, a quarter cup of rubbing alcohol, and fill with water.
-A favorite recipe combines a half cup of alcohol, two cups of water, two teaspoons of bergamot essential oil, sixteen drops of clove essential oil, and ten drops of lemon essential oil.
+Add half a teaspoon of favorite essential oil, a quarter cup of rubbing alcohol, and fill with water.
+A favorite recipe combines a half cup of alcohol, two cups of water, one teaspoons of bergamot essential oil, sixteen drops of clove essential oil, and ten drops of lemon essential oil.
 Shake gently before using in every room of the house.